Installation & Maintenance

 Order No. 3630-0320

 The compatibility between lock and locker must be seamless, especially when locks come from Master Lock and lockers from manufacturers.
-We have your solution – the Lock-Locker Certification Program™
+We have your solution – the Lock-Locker Compatibility Program™

 Parts & Terminology

 1. Escutcheon Plate – corrosion resistant escutcheon plate hides mounting hardware and is designed to fit virtually any locker